Glassmorphism tutorial - learn how to implement the new design trend using only HTML and CSS

 Awesome!
 You’ll see that the background is now white and semi-transparent, but you may ask, where’s the glassmorphism effect?

 Well, you can’t see it yet, because there’s nothing behind the element distinctive enough to create this.
-So we’re going to add a shape using a SVG image.
+So we’re going to add a shape using a pseudo class with the body tag.

 Add the following CSS styles: